cap-js/docs/java/cqn-services/remote-services.md

         cloudsdk.ias-dependency-name: <name-of-the-ias-dependency>
 ```

-This destination configuration will honor the `identity` service instance at runtime bound to your CAP application and use these credentials to request a token for the _remote API_.
+At runtime, this destination configuration will honor the `identity` service instance bound to your CAP application and use its credentials to request a token for the _remote API_.

 [Learn more about consuming APIS from Other IAS-Appications in the **SAP Cloud Identity Services documentation**.](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/consume-apis-from-other-applications){.learn-more}